jiaxicheng/pentaho/prd_calculate_median.md

 ```

-This is also an good example how to use BSF script and connect datarow using dataRow.get() method.
+This is also an good example how to use BSF script and connect data rows using dataRow.get() method.
 The same method can be extended to do calculations with more complexed logic within PRD itself.